Skip to content

 Overview

-This is an extended version of a basic Ixia-c back-2-back lab with Keysight Elastic Network Generator components added to emulate L2-3 protocols like BGP.
+This is an extended version of a basic Ixia-c back-2-back lab with Ixia-c Protocol Engine added to emulate L2-3 protocols like BGP.
 In this lab, Ixia-c has two traffic ports connected back-2-back using a veth pair.
 In addition, two protocol engines share network namespaces with respective traffic ports.
 The lab is defined via Docker Compose YAML file.
-Once the lab is up, a test Go package is used to request KENG to bring up a BGP session between two ports, generate traffic and report statistics.
+Once the lab is up, a test Go package is used to request Ixia-c to bring up a BGP session between two ports, generate traffic and report statistics.

 Diagram